“Select for traits, train for skills” – Chris Lytle, The Accidental Sales Manager

-Recruiting talent is the #1 priority for a CEO, CRO or a VP of Sales for any B2B SaaS company.
+Recruiting talent (and building high-performing teams) is the #1 priority for a CEO, CRO or a VP of Sales for any B2B SaaS company.
 Previously, I wrote about the importance of and how to make your sales recruiting systematic and scientific to scale your sales force effectively.

 To do this, you have to create a Recruiting Scorecard with the right hiring criteria and the corresponding interview questions that clearly help you gauge the responses. and allow you to score those.
 The reason you do that is to make your hiring process “objective” because unfortunately many companies recruit in a highly subjective manner that is prone to all kinds of biases and bad decisions that are unhelpful in finding talent that will drive your revenue growth.